api7/lua-resty-etcd/README.md

 #### res, err = cli:mkdirnx(key:string [, ttl:int])

-create a directory if that directory does not exist.
+Creates a directory if that directory does not exist.

 ```lua
 local res, err = cli:mkdirnx('/path/to/dir', 10)